. . . reflecting on the practice of living

 Recent Posts

-Sometimes it takes only one phrase of a hymn to carry me through the week and that’s what happened for me this past Sunday.
+Sometimes it takes only one phrase of a hymn to carry me through the week.
+That’s what happened for me this past Sunday.
 We sang the hymn, “God of the Bible.”
 (I’ll include all the lyrics for the word nerds.)
-While it wasn’t the first time we’ve sung it, the song is still in…
+While it wasn’t the first time we’ve sung it, the song is still in the…

 Part 1 Monday morning the temperature hovered around freezing, and I stepped out on our screened-in porch to see how cold it felt.
 Raucous crow calls assaulted my ears, and I almost instinctively turned to look into the evergreen tree just outside the screen, to see what might be happening.
 Much larger than the cardinals,…